MT-G/OOP-Games/README.md

 ## Project Gutenberg Licence

-The books used in this repository are in the Public Domain, see the licence.txt file for details.
+The books used in this repository are in the Public Domain, see the [Project Gutenber License](project_gutenber_license.txt) for details.

 ### About Project Gutenberg